 Conclusion

-Many of these tools can more than suffice for many network environments, but there are many cases where they may fall short, too!
+Many of these tools are more than sufficient for many network environments, but there are cases where they may fall short.

-Be sure to assess each tool firsthand and consider your network and the importance of each aspect of tracking and analysis – admins who are running non-critical systems or have a smaller environment that isn't as easily crippled financially by an outage may find little issue here, but those overseeing multiple data-centers, or huge customer-facing servers may hesitate to put their well-being in the hands of the options above.
+Be sure to assess each tool firsthand, and consider your network and the importance of each aspect of tracking and analysis.
+Admins who are running non-critical systems or have a smaller environment that isn't as easily crippled financially by an outage may find little issue here.
+But for those overseeing multiple data centers, or huge customer-facing servers may hesitate to put their well-being in the hands of the options above.

-Individuals dealing with heavier or more strict and rigid environments would be best suited to check out some of the paid options, which tend to offer free trials and demos and can more than be worth their sometimes hefty cost.
+Individuals dealing with heavier or more strict and rigid environments would be best suited to check out some of the paid options, which tend to offer free trials and demos, and can more than justify their cost.

 What is the Netflow protocol?